awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 You can configure the AWS Command Line Interface \(AWS CLI\) to use an IAM role by defining a profile for the role in the `~/.aws/config` file\.

-The following example shows a role profile named `marketingadmin` that is assumed when you run commands that specify the `marketingadmin` profile\.
+The following example shows a role profile named `marketingadmin`\.
+If you run commands with `--profile marketingadmin` \(or specify it with the [AWS\_DEFAULT\_PROFILE environment variable](cli-configure-envvars.md)\), then the uses the permissions assigned to the profile `user1` to assume the role with the Amazon Resource Name \(ARN\) `arn:aws:iam::123456789012:role/marketingadminrole`\.
+You can run any operations that are allowed by the permissions assigned to that role\.

 ```
 [profile marketingadmin]
-role_arn = arn:aws:iam::123456789012:role/marketingadmin
+role_arn = arn:aws:iam::123456789012:role/marketingadminrole
 source_profile = user1
 ```

-You must link the role to a separate named profile that contains IAM user credentials with permission to assume the role\.
-In the previous example, the `marketingadmin` profile is linked using the `source-profile` field to the `user1` profile\.
+You must specify a `source_profile` that points to a separate named profile that contains IAM user credentials with permission to assume the role\.
+In the previous example, the `marketingadmin` profile uses the credentials in the `user1` profile\.
 When you specify that an AWS CLI command is to use the profile `marketingadmin`, the CLI automatically looks up the credentials for the linked `user1` profile and uses them to request temporary credentials for the specified IAM role\.
-Those temporary credentials are then used to run the CLI command\.
-The specified role must have attached IAM permission policies that allow the CLI command to run\.
+The CLI uses the [sts:AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) operation in the background to accomplish this\.
+Those temporary credentials are then used to run the requested CLI command\.
+The specified role must have attached IAM permission policies that allow the requested CLI command to run\.

 If you want to run a CLI command from within an Amazon EC2 instance, you can use an IAM role attached to an Amazon EC2 instance profile or an Amazon ECS container role\.
 This enables you to avoid storing long\-lived access keys on your instances\.
-In that case you could replace the `source_profile` attribute with `credential_source` and specify how to find the credentials\.
-This attribute supports the following values:
+To do this, you use `credential_source` \(instead of `source_profile`\) to specify how to find the credentials\.
+The `credential_source` attribute supports the following values:
 + `Environment` – to retrieve the credentials from environment variables\.
-+ `Ec2InstanceMetadata` – to use the attached Amazon EC2 instance role\.
++ `Ec2InstanceMetadata` – to use the IAM role attached to the Amazon EC2 instance profile\.
-+ `EcsContainer` – to use the Amazon ECS container credentials\.
++ `EcsContainer` – to use the IAM role attached to the Amazon ECS container\.

-The following example shows the same `marketingadmin` role assumed by referencing an Amazon EC2 instance profile:
+The following example shows the same `marketingadminrole` role assumed by referencing an Amazon EC2 instance profile:

 ```
 [profile marketingadmin]
-role_arn = arn:aws:iam::123456789012:role/marketingadmin
+role_arn = arn:aws:iam::123456789012:role/marketingadminrole
 credential_source = Ec2InstanceMetadata
 ```